strawbees/learning-cms/README.md

 moment to take a snapshot of your instance, so you can rollback to this exact point!
 Do you via the Lightsail dashboard.

+# Managing Wordpress

+## W3 Total Cache plugin
+If you are using W3 Total Cache plugin, you will also need to set the var `WP_CACHE=true` on the `.env` file.
+If you disable the plugin, set `WP_CACHE=` (empty).

+Usually the plugin does that by itself by directly modifying `wp-config.php`, but since we hardened the permissions (done during the Capistrano deploy), the plugin won't be able to do that.

 # Local development
 ## Dependencies
 * Docker